kyma-project/community/guidelines/content-guidelines/02-diagrams.md

 ## Examples

-See the exemplary diagram for reference.
+See the exemplary diagram for reference:

 ![Diagram example](./assets/diagram-example.svg)